reine/docker-yii2/README.md

 docker-compose up -d --build
 ```

-This docker base have a persistent storage for the Yii2 application and for Composer to successfully create it using the basic template, we need empty it.
+This docker base have a persistent storage for the Yii2 application and for Composer to successfully create it using the basic template, we need to empty it.
 Run the following commands inside the `web` container:

 ```
 rm /app/.gitkeep